Hemmingsson/Freeze/README.md

 2. Run `npm install`
 3. Run `npm run build`

-##### Load the extension in Chrome & Opera
+##### Load the extension in Chrome
-1. Open Chrome/Opera browser and navigate to chrome://extensions
+1. Open Chrome browser and navigate to chrome://extensions
 2. Select "Developer Mode" and then click "Load unpacked extension..."
-3. From the file browser, choose to `extension-boilerplate/build/chrome` or (`extension-boilerplate/build/opera`)
+3. From the file browser, choose to `extension-boilerplate/build/chrome`

 ##### Load the extension in Firefox
 1. Open Firefox browser and navigate to about:debugging